 Action Addict: an action addict constantly craves action, adventure, and/or excitement.
 This need not involve physical conflict, but can quickly escalate to such if the character with this quirk is denied too long.
 If stuck waiting or otherwise doing something tedious, an action addict will usually fidget uncontrollably and complain incessantly, eventually wandering off in a search for fun (as he or she sees it).

 In game terms, this translates into a required Willpower ACT if the character finds themselves bored, rolled at a -2 RS.
-If this first ACT roll fails, the character will show obvious signs of distress, and if this situation continues for more than 1d10 turns, they must make another Willpower ACT - this time at a -4 RS - to avoid the overwhelming compulsion to split - assuming he or she even tries to resist said urge, that is.
+If this first ACT roll fails, the character will show obvious signs of distress.
+If this situation continues for more than 1d10 turns, they must make another Willpower ACT, this time at a -4 RS, to avoid the overwhelming compulsion to split - assuming he or she even tries to resist said urge, that is.

 Attitude: characters with an attitude problem are inherently confrontational.
 This facet of their personality permeates everything they say and do, and most importantly, it colors others' perception of them.
-In order to 'play nice', characters with a bad attitude must pass a Willpower ACT roll at a -2 RS for every level of this quirk taken at, assuming they ever bother to try.
+If they wish to 'play nice', characters with a bad attitude must pass a Willpower ACT roll at a -2 RS for every level of this quirk possessed, assuming they ever bother to try.

 Bluntness: someone who is 'blessed' with this quirk doesn't see the need to mince words, or is completely oblivious to the effects of his or her words on others.
 The blunt character speaks their mind, and does so both freely and directly.
-In game play, a blunt individual must pass a Willpower ACT roll at -2 RS for every level of this quirk taken in order to 'edit' themselves at all.
+In game play, a blunt individual must pass a Willpower ACT roll at -2 RS for every level of this quirk taken, if they wish to 'edit' themselves at all.

 Bully: everyone knows a bully.
 These individuals find great pleasure in putting others 'in their place', which is usually cowering in fear of the bully.
-For each level this quirk is taken, a bully must pass a Willpower ACT roll at a -2 RS to resist the urge to cow those weaker than themselves, if they chooses not to.
+For each level of bully a character possesses, they must pass a Willpower ACT roll at a -2 RS to resist the urge to cow those weaker than themselves, if they chooses not to.
 Ironically, bullies often manifest the cowardice quirk as well.

 Compulsiveness: meshing well with unpleasant habits, this quirk is representative of a habit, usually bad, that the character constantly indulges.
 This can be anything, such as chewing nails, twiddling thumbs, or even constantly sighing or rolling one's eyes when annoyed.
 Stopping oneself from indulging their habit requires a Willpower ACT roll at -2 RS for every level of this quirk taken.